Wyo VB Lecture Notes - Objects, Methods, & Properties

 - The Load method of a form appears in the code window when you double-click anywhere on the interface of the form.

 Any code typed into the form's Load method executes as soon as the form is loaded.
-The default form of your project loads as soon as you (or anyone else) execute your
+The default form of a project loads as soon as the user executes a

 project.

-Objective #2: Know how to place textboxes, labels, and buttons on a form.
+Objective #3: Know how to place objects such as textboxes, labels, and buttons on a form and give them proper names.

 - Textboxes, labels, and buttons are three very useful kinds of objects to use in a VB program.